 Solve Quadratic Equations Graphically

-This is a tutorial on how to solve quadratic equations graphically and check the answers to the analytical solutions.
-The quadratic equations explored are of the type
+This is a tutorial on how to solve quadratic equations graphically and check the answers analytically.
+The quadratic equations explored are of the type:

 Review

-The analytical solutions to the above quadratic equation are given by the quadratic formula
+The analytical solutions to a quadratic equation are given by the quadratic formula:

 Question 1